 And a man of understanding is of a calm spirit.

 a.
-A man who has knowledge spares his words: Both wisdom and folly are often revealed by one’s words.
+He who has knowledge spares his words: Both wisdom and folly are often revealed by one’s words.
 Yet, in the case of wisdom, it may be revealed by the knowledge of when to keep quiet.
 We should never think that the wise man or woman reveals their wisdom by talking a lot.

 b.
 A man of understanding is of a calm spirit: The peace and contentment that properly come to the wise is described here as a calm spirit.
 To be constantly agitated and upset is a mark of folly, not wisdom.